Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 “Skullcandy!”
 I’ve always liked that name.
 It suggests something fiendishly delicious and dares you to take a bite.
 So we did.
 The makers of audio head treats have expanded their offerings.
 Skullcandy products include many varieties of headphone styles and even more color options.
 They even dabble in stylish kicks, apparel, and smartphone accessories.
 What we have today is their new gaming ambassador, the Skullcandy PLYR2 Wireless headset for Xbox 360, Playstation 3, and PC.
 If you’re looking for the best wireless microphone headset on the market, read on!
 If you’re nostalgic for retro gaming, you’ll want to read our Eightarc Fusion review.
 And if you want to know our pick for the best gaming headset, read our review.

 We’re rocking out to the white patterned versions.
 But Skullcandy also has a really cool black and gold model and a softer black and teal design.
-My favorite is the black and gold.
-But this version in white, with the red and black accents is pretty sharp looking too.
+My favorite is black and gold.
+But this version in white, with the red and black accents, is pretty sharp looking too.
 The logos appear to be etched on the outside of each earpiece.
 The head padding and ear cushions are also black and provide ample comfort.

 The unit can sustain hours and hours of gaming.
-In doing so I experienced no discomfort.
+In doing so, I experienced no discomfort.
 The headband expands to fit various domes.
-Plus the entire PLYR 2 Wireless headset rests comfortably on the head without unwanted ear pinching or other overly tight nuances.
+Plus, the entire PLYR 2 Wireless headset rests comfortably on the head without unwanted ear-pinching or other overly tight nuances.

 Bottom Line: For the cost, we have something special in the Skullcandy PLYR 2 Wireless gaming headset.
 It’s an impressive stereo audio headset solution.